JiachenRen/Kelvin/README.md

 - Count

 ### Boolean logic
-- [x] Basic boolean operators
+- Basic/advanced boolean operators
   - And, or, not, xor, nand, and nor
-- [x] Complex boolean logic simplification
+- Complex boolean logic simplification
   - Decarte's Law and distributive properties of `and` and `or`
   - e.g. `!(!(!x && !(!y || x)) || !y)` simplifies to  `(!x && y)`

 ### Programs/functions
-- [x] Variables & Functions
+- Variables & Functions
   - **Higher order function** (function as parameter)
     - `invoke(<name of function>, <list of parameters>)`, operator `<<<`
     - function reference prefix operator `*`